 Regular meetings of the Board are scheduled before the beginning of the year and are held at least six (6) times annually.
 Special meetings may also be called by the Chairman, the President or Corporate Secretary.
 A director's absence or non-participation in more than fifty percent (50%) of all meetings in a year is a ground for temporary disqualification in the succeeding election.
-During 2019, each of the Company's directors have complied with the requirements.
+During 2020, each of the Company's directors have complied with the requirements to continue carrying out their functions.
+Majority of the Board and Committee meetings were held virtually as allowed by the SEC during the quarantine period.